US STOCKS-Index futures edge up on euro zone hopes

 * Cognizant shares jump after results

-However, the euro gave back a few of its recent steep gains against the U.S. dollar as caution remained about how effective the action pledged by the ECB would be.
+* However, the euro gave back a few of its recent steep gains, with many traders wary of buying the currency on caution about how effective the action pledged by the ECB would be.

-S&P 500 futures rose 2.8 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures rose 11 points, and Nasdaq 100 futures added 10 points.
+* S&P 500 futures rose 3.8points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures rose 19 points, and Nasdaq 100 futures added 13 points.

-Cognizant Technology Solutions Corp shares rose 9.3 percent premarket after the information technology services provider raised its full-year adjusted profit forecast.
+* Cognizant Technology Solutions Corp reported a better-than-expected quarterly profit on increased demand for its outsourcing services, and the information technology services provider raised its full-year adjusted profit forecast.

 * Co's formulations manufacturing facility at Ghaziabad has received an Establishment Inspection Report (EIR) from U.S. FDA